 If you really love a particular peach tea or blackberry tea or whatever, you can take a fresh SCOBY and a cup of kombucha and make a batch using the flavored tea.
 Just be sure that you have other SCOBYs to carry on the kombucha making if this one dies.
 With so many flavored teas on the market, it’s impossible to know exactly how your SCOBY will survive any of them.
 Most SCOBYs can survive a single batch of flavored tea now and then, if you go back to plain tea in the next batch.
 If you’re like me, however, once your SCOBYs start having babies, you’ll have multiple jars of kombucha bubbling all over your kitchen and dining room.

-If you want to learn more about making kombucha, I recommend The Big Book of Kombucha by Hannah Crum.
+If you want to learn even more about making kombucha, I recommend The Big Book of Kombucha by Hannah Crum.